worktheclock/replit.github.io/tutorials/17-predictive-text-engine.md

 In **line 4**, we setup a for loop to run through each token.
 Notice that we only run up to the tokens array length less the phrase depth.
 This is because we need to take into account that we have to get a word _after_ the last phrase, so we must stop getting phrases before the end of the token array.

-The rest of the code implements our psuedo code.
-The comments match the place in the psudeo code that the real code implements.
+The rest of the code implements our pseudo code.
+The comments match the place in the pseudo code that the real code implements.

 Now we have a way to build up our data structure for example text.